 We are pleased to announce the appointment of Gloria Choi as a new McGovern Investigator, starting in summer 2013.

-Choi will also be an assistant professor in the MIT Department of Brain and Cognitive Sciences.
+Choi is also an assistant professor in the MIT Department of Brain and Cognitive Sciences.
 Her research addresses the mechanisms by which the brain learns to recognize olfactory stimuli and to associate them with appropriate behavioral responses.

 Much recent work has been devoted to the question of how the binding of odorant molecules to their receptors in the olfactory epithelium leads to the perception of odors.
 In other sensory modalities such as vision, touch or hearing, the primary sensory cortex shows a topographical organization in which stimulus features are systematically mapped on the cortical surface.
 In the piriform cortex, however, no such order has been found; while individual inputs to the cortex are tuned to specific odorants, their projections within the piriform cortex appears topographically random.
 Consistent with this, olfactory stimuli typically activate sparse ensembles of piriform cells, with no obvious spatial pattern.
 Yet somehow the brain must learn to recognize these apparently arbitrary spatial patterns of activity and to endow them with behavioral significance.